ile2807/postman-collection-tools/README.md

 ## NOTES
 - The application will only append Collection Variables in the Output collection
 - You can use the Output collection as a Start collection, in this case only the new variables will be added and the Start collection **will be overwritten**
-- Source of Collection Variables are all the collections located in the Source folder
+- Source of Collection Variables/Requests are all the collections located in the Source folder
 - Duplicate (name and value) variables will not be added in the collection multiple times
 - If values are different in two same named variables then both will be added to the Output collection
 - Empty variables are not added
 - When using the test-* modes, the source collection is no altered in any way other than adding testing assertions in the `Test` part of ***requests only***.
 The assertions are added beside existing `Test` code.
-- This application does not remove features from collections
+- This application does not alters source collections, the changes are only streamed to the output collection.